influxdata/docs-v2/content/v2.0/reference/release-notes/flux.md

 ---
 title: Flux release notes
-description: Important changes and notes introduced in each version of Flux.
+description: Important changes and and what's new in each version of Flux.
 weight: 102
 menu:
   v2_0_ref: